avwsolutions/DOD-AMS-Workshop/workshop.md

 > Note : Be aware that for this task internet connectivity is needed.
 For convenience the Elastic repository is configured and there is already a cache yum download available.

-Below the commands for installing kibana.
+Below you will find the command for installing kibana.

 ```
 $ sudo yum -y install kibana